JSON Path Query Tool

 How do I use this tool?

-Paste your JSON into the left panel, enter a JSONPath expression in the input field at the top, and click "Query".
+Paste your JSON into the left panel, enter a JSONPath expression in the input field, and click "Query".
 The matching results will appear in the right panel.
-Use the example links below the input to try common patterns.
+Use the example links to try common patterns.

 Basic Syntax